vijitak/micro-arcade-W16/README.md

 * Use these concepts in a comprehensive project
 * Start moving beyond simply writing code to designing programs
 * Have fun!
+* **NOTE!!!**: This project will be limited to the first 45 teams to request this project.
+Your team MUST submit a request using the [Arduino Team Sign-Up form](http://goo.gl/forms/DAWJBoLh79) by 11:59 pm on March 24th. **Only one sign up per team please**.
+Also note that, should the limit of 45 teams be reached before this time, the sign up form will close and your team will not be able to select this project.
+More details are found in the [Proposal](#proposal) section of this document.

 Here's a picture of what your final product might look like: